 Barlow’s list of birds seen along the stage road includes a California condor, based on a secondhand observation.
 This location is substantially north of where condors are found today.

 Barlow described seeking birds by stage coach, train, and steamboat.
-When did the automobile become a “tool” for seeing California condors and other birds?
+So when did the automobile become a “tool” for seeing California condors and other birds?
 Soon after Barlow’s report, Milton Ray describes a remarkable automobile journey in search of birds.
-The title of Ray’s report, “A-Birding in an Auto”, was a nice play on the title of Florence Merriam’s book about seeking California birds, A-Birding on a Bronco.
+The title of Ray’s report, “A-Birding in an Auto”, was a nice play on the title of Florence Merriam’s book about bird watching in California, A-Birding on a Bronco.